harlig/square-one/README.md

 ### TODO
 - [ ] Control directions feel clunky
 - [ ] Credits page
-- [ ] Esc functionality for when in game also should be clickable
+- [x] Esc functionality for when in game also should be clickable
-- [ ] Intro for waypoint, ice tiles, and obstacles
+- [ ] Intro for turn limit, waypoint, ice tiles, and obstacles
+- [ ] Movement tied to realtime seconds, not frames

 ### Stretch